dimagi/commcare-hq/corehq/doctypemigrations/README.md

     you may need to rewrite those functions to check both dbs
 - etc.

-If the doctype you're migrating is read by pillowtop, you may need to reset the checkpoint after the merge, or in the case of elasticsearch pillows, trigger an index rebuild.
-We should figure out how to better deal with this issue next time it comes up.

 ## Register the new database and migrator instance